Keeping Your Carbon Footprint Low at College

 Encourage others to make a difference.
 We often learn from example which means that there are more than a few people out there who are simply unaware of the many ways in which they can make a difference.
 Recycling is so simple an act that virtually anyone can participate and the majority of people generally don't mind chipping in to help.

 Your peers are a great place to start.
 Most students are pretty open minded as their studies encourage them to be open to new ideals.
-This means that they are a prime age group to learn the reasoning and principles of reducing their impact on the environment.
-Helping to slow the harmful effects of climate change is definitely something that a few can be encouraged into helping out with.
+They are a prime age group to learn the principles that will help them reduce their impact on the environment.
+Helping to slow the harmful effects of climate change is definitely something that everyone can do.
 Become a climate advocate.
-Become an activist.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.